Facebook’s Big New Change For Businesses

 Our social media tactics

-After this news, we’re definitely changing how we strategize our own and our clients’ Facebook posts.
+After this news, we’ve definitely changed how we strategize our own and our clients’ Facebook posts.
 With changes like these, it can be tough to keep up with social media tactics.
 If you need a hand in reaching your audience on social media, let us know!